October 19, 2019

 - Then that is repeated for the six entities associated with sōta, ghāna, jivhā, kāya, and manō (6 x 6).
 The last verse is, “Iti mano anattā, dhammā anattā, manoviññāṇaṃ anattā, manosamphasso anattā, vedanā anattā, taṇhā anattā.”
 At this point, we are about halfway through the text in the sutta.

 - Therefore, there is no “self” to be found in any of those.
-And those entities encompass everything that is involved in any experience.

 - Now let us discuss two other suttas briefly to make those points clear.